 ‘We should use fiscal stimuli to create green jobs, move digitalization forward in an equitable way and ensure that we build shock resilient economies.’

 - This is a crisis like no other.
-It will induce abrupt change in countries’ fortunes for the first time since the Great Depression.
+It will induce an abrupt change in countries’ fortunes for the first time since the Great Depression.
 It, moreover, applies to the whole world: 170 economies globally will shrink and finish this year with their standards of living lower than they started.
-This reversal of fortune is a shock that is fortunately being met with a significant reaction.
+This reversal of fortune is a shock that is, fortunately, being met with a significant reaction.

 - As a unique crisis, it is matched by an unprecedented response.
 Governments and central banks around the world acted decisively and rapidly, and so did the IMF.
 We are seeing a massive increase of liquidity, monetary easing, conventional and unconventional monetary policy measures, as well as massive fiscal stimuli.

 ‘The European Union also deserves credit; I am very hopeful about the recovery fund, ‘Next Generation EU’, that materialized in response.
 I trust it will act as an engine that will restart economic convergence in Europe.’

 - At the IMF, we injected a massive amount of capital and formulated massive emergency financing packages.
 We took on an important role, which is consistent with our surveillance function.
 We take the pulse of each economy, as well as the pulse of our global economy.
 Back in April, we projected that the pandemic-induced crisis would result in a 3 per cent contraction of global GDP.
 Our forthcoming projections will, unfortunately, amount to even deeper losses.
 We also took surveillance of what each country did to tackle the crisis to contribute to our projections.